 Halloween in the City is back!

-Trick or treating might be cancelled this year, but the Halloween spirit won’t be crushed, as it’s confirmed that the ‘Halloween in the City’ trail is returning this Halloween.
+Trick or treating might have been cancelled last year, but the Halloween spirit is set to return bigger and better than ever before, as it’s confirmed that the ‘Halloween in the City’ trail is returning this Halloween.

-Every year for the past three years, Mancs have been treated to the sights of cartoon-like monsters popping out of the city’s buildings – from huge tentacles, to three-eyed monsters peeping out from high above.
-And this year, there’s gonna be a number of new faces to spot, too.
+Every year for the past four years, Mancs have been treated to the sights of cartoon-like monsters popping out of the city’s buildings – from huge tentacles to three-eyed monsters peeping out from high above.
+And this year, those cute-yet-spooky faces are set to grace Manchester once again.